appear-sh/OAS-Zod-Validator/README.md

 This project uses TypeScript with ESM modules and Vitest for testing.
 It follows strict coding practices and maintains high test coverage.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1.  **Fork & Clone:** Fork the repository and clone it locally.
+2.  **Branch:** Create a new branch for your feature or bug fix.
+3.  **Develop:** Make your code changes.
+Ensure tests pass (`npm test`).
+4.  **Add a Changeset:** This project uses [Changesets](https://github.com/changesets/changesets) to manage releases and generate changelogs.
+If your change impacts the package (e.g., bug fix, new feature, performance improvement), you **must** add a changeset file.
+Run the following command:
+    ```bash
+    npm run changeset
+    ```
+    Follow the prompts:
+    - Select `oas-zod-validator` as the package.
+    - Choose the appropriate SemVer bump level (patch, minor, or major) based on your changes.
+    - Write a concise description of your change.
+This description will appear in the `CHANGELOG.md`.
+5.  **Commit:** Commit your code changes _and_ the generated markdown file located in the `.changeset/` directory (e.g., `.changeset/sweet-donkeys-cry.md`).
+6.  **Push & PR:** Push your branch and open a Pull Request against the `main` branch.

+Maintainers will handle the versioning and release process using the changeset files provided in merged Pull Requests.

 ## License

 - MIT © Thomas Peterson + Jakub Riedl @ https://www.appear.sh